-This file name will start with Google and will have an HTML extension.
-Once you've uploaded this file to your domains root folder, you can click the VERIFY button.
+This filename will start with Google and will have an HTML extension.
+Once you’ve uploaded this file to your domain’s root folder, you can click the VERIFY button.

 Another way to verify ownership of your website is by adding an HTML tag or meta tag.
 I recommend doing this with the Yoast SEO plugin.
-With this method, you will copy the meta tag that Google provides you and paste it in the appropriate Yoast settings from your WordPress dashboard.
+With this method, you will copy the meta tag that Google provides you and paste it into the appropriate Yoast settings from your WordPress dashboard.

 For more detailed instructions on how to verify your website with an HTML tag using the Yoast SEO plugin visit Yoast.com.

 This is what the meta tag will look like.
 It starts with <meta and ends with />.